 Material Choices – The best way to prevent poor air quality is to not allow the sources to come into the house in the first place.
 Choosing building materials that do not contain harmful chemicals is the best way to have healthy indoor air.

-Air Tight Enclosures – The next thing that needs to happen is to stop uncontrolled outdoor air from coming into the home.
-Building homes that are not leaky is the way to do this.
+Air Tight Enclosures – The next thing that needs to happen is to stop outdoor pollutants from coming into the home.
+Building homes that do not have tiny holes is the way to do this.
 An air tight enclosure (meaning the walls, roof, and floor that separate the indoor air from the outdoor air) needs to be properly designed before construction begins.
-Bringing outdoor air inside is often a good thing, but we want to control when and how that happens.
-We don't want outdoor air to be able to come in anytime through cracks in the house.

 Separate Garage From Home – Garages are a major source of air pollution from cars, products and activities that release harmful fumes, so we don’t want garage air to find its way into our homes.
 Providing an air tight enclosure between the garage and the home will reduce the transfer of pollutants.
 Physically separating the garage from the home is another way to keep garage fumes out of the house.